 6.2 RSRQ related measurements

 a) This measurement provides a bin distribution (histogram) of the periodical E-UTRAN RSRQ measurements received from all of UEs in the measured E-UTRAN cell.
-To collect this measurement, the eNodeB needs to trigger the periodical UE measurement reports towards all of the UEs in the measured E-UTRAN cell.
+To collect this measurement, the eNodeB needs to trigger the periodical UE measurement reports (the value of periodical UE measurement report interval is 1 minute) towards all of the UEs in the measured E-UTRAN cell.

 b) CC